skmominali17/pinterest-clone/readme.md

 ```

 ## Contributing
 We welcome contributions!
 If you'd like to contribute to this project, please fork the repository and submit a pull request.
-Make sure to follow the [contribution guidelines](CONTRIBUTING.md).

-## License
-This project is licensed under the [MIT License](LICENSE).

----

 Feel free to customize this template to fit the specifics of your application and development environment!